onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 #### Track Record
 * You’ve consistently met these expectations as you’ve led and completed multiple large, successful projects.
 Each of these projects may have taken many months or longer to see through.
 * As you start approaching the upper bounds of this level you will have consistently met and often exceeded these expectations over the course of many projects.
-You regularly demonstrate at least one of the **Senior Software Developer** expectations listed below.
+You regularly demonstrate at least one of the **Senior Staff Developer** expectations listed below.

 #### Competencies
 * Software developers at this level will generally be _Experts_ in one competency or _Advanced_ in all competencies.